leewinn1974/Kemper-Rig-Manager-.db-Sorter/README.md

 # Kemper-Rig-Manager-.db-Sorter
 Scripts and instructions on how to sort Kemper Rig Manager databases.

+USE WITH CAUTION: CREATE BACKUPS.
+IF YOU'RE NOT SURE WHAT YOU'RE DOING, ASK!

 I have about 8000 rigs in my Kemper rig manager library.
 Of course browsing that big of a list is extremely cumbersome.
 The two scripts and these instructions will sort the giant single database into a more logical order for easier use.

 This is certianly not a 'one size fits all' solution, but it's what worked for me.
 Obviously, you can edit the scripts to sort however you want to.